 There are several easy things you can do to reduce your exposure to lead in drinking water.
 These actions are particularly important for those who are pregnant, breastfeeding or have children under the age of 6 living in your home.

 - Flush your plumbing.
 Before using tap water for drinking or cooking, flush your plumbing by running the kitchen faucet (or any other tap you take drinking or cooking water from) on cold until the water stream is noticeably colder, then another full minute.
 This is especially important if your water has been sitting in your pipes and service line for more than six hours.

 Showering, doing laundry and flushing the toilet all help clear water from the pipes that may contain lead.
 Bathing, showering and doing laundry in water from lead service lines or lead plumbing is safe.
 To conserve water, you can also reserve the flushed water and use it for watering household plants or outdoor plants.

 You may also want to consider filling a clean container(s) with water from the flushed tap, and reserving this water for drinking, cooking, or other consumption.

 - Use only cold water for cooking and drinking.
 Water from the hot water tap can dissolve lead more easily than cold water.
 Boiling water will not reduce the amount of lead in your drinking or cooking water.
 In fact, boiling can concentrate the lead in water.
 You can also consider if desired, purchasing bottled water from a known lead-free source for drinking and cooking.

-- Inspect and clean all faucet your aerators.
+- Inspect and clean all of your faucet aerators.
 On the end of your faucet is a screen that can catch debris, including particles of lead.
 Periodically remove the aerator and rinse out any debris before reinstalling the aerator.